 My research began 1997 at the National Archives in Washington, D.C.
-It was at the National Archives that I saw my uncle’s party membership card for the very first time with my own eyes – and it was there at the National Archives that I learned for the very first time about my uncle’s many trips to the former so called Occupied Territories of the East.
+It was at the National Archives that I saw my uncle’s party membership card for the very first time with my own eyes – and it was there at the National Archives that I learned for the very first time about my uncle’s many official trips for the German Government to the former so called Occupied Territories of the East.
 And I slowly began to grasp the meaning behind (t)his cryptic sounding official title Stellvertretender Leiter des freiwilligen Europäischen Sondereinsatzes in den besetzten Ostgebieten (Deputy Head of the Voluntary European Special Mission in the Occupied Territories of the East).

 Burkhard von Harder, 2009